 The negotiated agreements have to be signed, the purchase price has to be paid and the transfer of ownership – or another form of investment in the business – has to take place.

-Professional services to acquire a small business
+Legal support and transaction advisory services to acquire a small business

 After the acquisition has been accomplished, the law firm advises and assists on extension and renewal of licenses, lease and employment agreements, visa and work permit, tax planning aspects, and regular legal matters.